Locomotive Phases - MLW RS-10, RS-18

 The RS-10 and RS-18 were substantially similar, sharing the same overall dimensions and the same general underframe construction.
 However, most of the discussions or references I've found describing the RS-10 and RS-18 go one step further, claiming that, other than a few minor differences in air filters, the carbodies between the two units were "identical".
 They were not.

 Unlike EMD and later GE diesel engines, both the 244 and 251 series engines had the two cylinder banks slightly offset, with the connecting rods sitting side-by-side on the crankshaft.
-The central hood doors on ALCO and MLW RS-series units generally lined up with the engine power assemblies on each side of the prime mover.
+The central hood doors on ALCO and MLW RS-series units generally lined up with the engine power assemblies on each side of the prime mover, which meant the doors were different on each side as well as between models.

 The 12-cylinder 251 engine had the power assemblies spaced farther apart (about 18") and had an additional couple of inches between the front and rear halves of the engine.
-Therefore, the three pairs of engine room doors on the RS-18 were considerably wider - 35.5", 34.5" and 32.25", again spaced 4" apart.
+As a result, the three pairs of engine room doors on the RS-18 were more than a foot wider overall - 35.5", 34.5" and 32.25", again spaced 4" apart.
 The order was reversed on either side of the hood to account for the offset cylinder banks; in all cases, the largest of the three pairs of doors was to the left.
 The other hood doors - two pairs near the cab and two pairs under the intercooler - were narrower than on the RS-10 and were the same size and position on both sides of the hood.

-On units with dynamic brakes, the (early) RS-18 separated the two square air filters near the cab (which were grouped together on the RS-10) and the spacing of all the square filters was affected by the different hood door spacing.
+On units with hood-mounted dynamic brakes, the (early) RS-18 separated the two square air filters near the cab (which were grouped together on the RS-10) and the spacing of all the square filters was affected by the different engine compartment door spacing.
+Units with dynamic brakes in the short hood had an arrangement of doors and louvers on the sides of the short hood similar (but not identical) to the RS-10.
 On account of the relocated cab on the RS-18, the handrail stanchion spacing was revised and the equipment box behind the cab was lengthened.

 At the rear of the hood, the RS-10 had an external mechanism for opening and closing the radiator shutters, while the RS-18 moved the mechanism inside the hood with only a small lever and rod visible on the outside near the end of the hood.
 The intercooler was moved closer to the radiators, the rooftop hatch above the intercooler was shortened, and the exhaust stack housing was revised.